Margaret Bonga Fahlstrom: Life at Coldwater Spring

 In the 1830s, the growing Fahlstrom family lived on a small farm near Coldwater Spring, less than two miles from Fort Snelling, where a cluster of cabins had been built in the 1820s.

 Jacob had started working for the U.S. government around 1825, after the fort was built.
 Two years later, he was sent to Prairie du Chien for one year, then returned to Fort Snelling for two more years.
 He was then sent to Galena for a year, after which he returned once again to Fort Snelling.
 He worked as a "striker" for the blacksmiths at St. Peter's Indian Agency, supplied wood, and served as a mail carrier.
 A map of Camp Coldwater drawn in 1837 marks "Jacob's" residence next to one of the blacksmiths' shops.

-Slavery at Fort Snelling

-Margaret Bonga Fahlstrom and her brothers lived and worked as "free Blacks" at a time when there was a small community of slaves at Fort Snelling.
-Throughout the 1820s and 1830s, an estimated 15 to 30 enslaved African Americans lived and worked at Fort Snelling at any given time, despite the fact that slavery was technically illegal in Minnesota country, according to the Northwest Ordinance of 1787 and the Missouri Compromise of 1820.

-The Fahlstroms may have been living in the area at the same time as Rachel, an enslaved woman who had lived at Fort Snelling from 1830–1831 and successfully sued for freedom in the landmark Missouri case Rachel v.
-Walker in 1836.
-In 1835, Indian agent and slaveowner Lawrence Taliaferro brought 14-year-old Harriet Robinson as a servant working at the agency house.
-Harriet married Dred Scott, an enslaved man working for the military surgeon at Fort Snelling, around 1837; the couple would later become well known for their unsuccessful bid for freedom via the United States Supreme Court.

-Legal historian Lea VanderVelde points out that once Harriet married Dred Scott and moved from the agency house into the servants' quarters at Fort Snelling, she would not have been permitted to receive visitors such as Margaret Fahlstrom, nor did Margaret have any reason to venture inside the fort.